-You would apply each NipGuard directly to the skin and you’ll find that the hollow circle fits comfortably over the nipple.
-It’s made from medical-grade adhesive and polyfoam, and you’ll find that you can use them in all weather conditions, including areas that have high levels of humidity.
+You apply NipGuards directly to your skin, and you’ll find that the hollow circle fits comfortably over the nipple.
+It’s made from medical-grade adhesive and polyfoam, and you’ll find that you can use them in all weather conditions, including high humidity.

-These NipGuards are used by triathletes, as they’re water-resistant and sweat-proof.
-You’ll find NipGuards at most endurance competitions, ultra marathons and 10k marathons.
-While some runners may find the visible octagonal shape of the NipGuard to be somewhat embarrassing, it’s a small price to pay to prevent the jogger’s nipple.
+NipGuards are used by triathletes too, as they’re water-resistant and sweat-proof.
+You’ll find NipGuards at most endurance competitions, ultra marathons and 10ks.
+While some runners may find the visible octagonal shape of the NipGuard to be somewhat embarrassing, it’s a small price to pay to prevent jogger’s nipple.

 - Can be used in all weather conditions